 Heat the beef stock in the microwave for about 1 minute.
 Combine the warmed beef stock, mint, parsley, and canola oil in a medium-sized mixing bowl.
 Gradually stir in the flour.

 Knead the mixture until a smooth dough forms.
 As you will see in my video guide above, this recipe for homemade dog treats for bad breath will create a dry dough.
 If it seems sticky, you may need to add a little bit more flour.

 Roll the dough out on a lightly floured surface.
-Using a pizza cutter, cut out cookies in 1″ squares.
+Using a pizza cutter, cut out cookies into 1″ squares.
 Bake these cookies for about 25-30 minutes in the 350° oven.
-You'll know when they are done, because they will turn light brown and begin to crack.
+You'll know when they are done because they will turn light brown and begin to crack.